ztenenbaum/FPGA-FIFO/README.md

 ## Directory Structure
 * src — Verilog source files
-* test — Testbenches
-* sim — Simulation scripts and waveforms
+* sim — Testbench for simulation and waveform creation

-* docs — Design diagrams and notes
+## To run the testbench using Icarus Verilog:
+* cd sim
+* ./run.sh